 Account Security Concerns

-If you think your Twitter account might be suspended, it’s important to check right away.
-The Twitter Support Center is where you should go.
-There, you can find out about your account status and any issues.
+If you think Twitter suspended your account, check right away.
+Visit the Twitter Support Center to find out your account status and any issues.

 Also, watch your email for messages from Twitter about suspensions.
-These emails will tell you why your account was suspended and how to appeal.
-It’s a good idea to check your email and the support center often to know about your account.
+These emails explain why Twitter suspended your account and how to appeal.
+Check your email and the support center often to stay informed about your account.

 What Happens After Submitting an Appeal?